dhelmick103/bloc-jams/readme.md

 In checkpoint 32, I added functionality to incorporate next and previous buttons to shift between songs in an album.

 jQuery: Buzz Library
-In checkpoint 32, I used the Buzz music library to add songs to my Bloc Jams application to play.
+In checkpoint 33, I used the Buzz music library to add songs to my Bloc Jams application to play.
 I also added a volume function to adjust the sound of the music.

+jQuery: Seek Bars
+In this task, I developed a seek bar to adjust the current time of the song as well as the volume.

 ##Execution